Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 difficult than the first.
 For your first you either don't have any experience, or maybe just an internship, and that's kind of expected.
-There are very few requirements on entry level software engineers and passing a code screen and some bullshit HR teamwork questions is often all you need to land a job.
+There are very few requirements on entry level software engineers and passing a code screen and some silly HR teamwork questions is often all you need to land a job.
 The resume for your second job has to fill a very different role.
 It must show that you have developed some level of technical expertise, contributed meaningfully to team projects, and that you aspire to do more with your career.
 That's a